 - The IRS was considering or had accepted your installment agreement request or Offer in Compromise when the levy was issued.

 - The levy occurred during the CDP hearing process or while your case was before the Tax Court.

 - The levy occurred after you paid your tax debt in full.

-You may dispute an erroneous levy before it takes place under the Collection Appeal Program.
+You may dispute an erroneous levy before it takes place under the Collection Appeal Program (CAP).
 You can seek a return of erroneously levied property by filing an administrative claim.